Amberdong27/2024SDD-Amber.D-Grow/AgileArtifacts.md

 # Agile Artifacts

 ## Sprint backlog list of achievables (annotate changes made during sprint, including data required)
+ - Styled the HTML
+ - Will be arranging it into the selectable selector

 ## Increment (what must be achieved by the end of the sprint)
 - User Help Guide for Study Timer page